intwentytwelve/smart-home-lighting/README.md

 app.py
 ```

-It is the background picture of mobile application:
+It is the background picture of the mobile application:
 ```
 background.jpg
 ```